yosoyfreeman/yosoyfreeman.github.io/_assets/test-asset.md

 {: style="text-align: justify;"}
 It aims to provide a set of resources with a consistent art style that everyone can use in their own projects.
 {: style="text-align: justify;"}
-All the source files have been created with ([Material Maker](https://www.materialmaker.org/)), a free and open source procedural material authoring tool.
+All the source files have been created with [Material Maker](https://www.materialmaker.org/), a free and open source procedural material authoring tool.
 {: style="text-align: justify;"}
 This materials can also be found in Material Maker's [public asset library](https://www.materialmaker.org/materials?search=freeman&type=material).
 {: style="text-align: justify;"}